brandon-rhodes/python-patterns/gang-of-four/singleton/index.rst

-The topic of singletons in Python is a complicated one because Python had already existed for 5 years when the :doc:`gang-of-four/singleton` was published, introducing its own meaning for “Singleton” on the design patterns community.
+The topic of singletons in Python is a complicated one because Python had already existed for 5 years when the :doc:`gang-of-four` introduced its own meaning for “Singleton Pattern” on the design patterns community.

 We will therefore launch this topic